watusi/jquery-mobile-iscrollview/README.md

 The exceptions are the `destroy`, `refresh`, `enable`, and `disable` methods.

 `destroy` is a standard widget factory method.
-In this widget, it calls the iscroll `destroy` method and then calls the base widget destroy.
-If you need direct access to iscroll's `destroy` method, you can access it directly using the iscroll member variable.
+In this widget, it calls the iScroll `destroy` method and then calls the base widget destroy.
+If you need direct access to iScroll's `destroy` method, you can access it directly using the `iscroll` member variable.

-The widget's `refresh` method insures that the underlying iscroll4 refresh method is called with the proper timing.
-If you need to call the iscroll4 refresh method directly, do so using the iscroll member variable.
+The widget's `refresh` method insures that the underlying iScroll refresh method is called with the proper timing.
+If you need to call the iScroll refresh method directly, do so using the `iscroll` member variable.

 `enable` and `disable` are standard widget methods.
-Each of these calls iscroll4's corresponding method and then calls the underlying widget method.
+Each of these calls iScroll's corresponding method and then calls the underlying widget method.

 ---